Creating a new Third-Party Integration

 The final import lines pull in common types from the @spotify/backstage-plugin-soundcheck-common

-package, as well as some utility functions from the luxon
+package, as well as some utility functions.

 Now, we'll define some constants:

-const ID = 'pagerduty';
+const ID = 'example_pagerduty';

 const SCOPE = 'default';

-const FACT_REF_SERVICE = `${ID}:${SCOPE}/service`;
+const SERVICE_FACT_REFERENCE = `${ID}:${SCOPE}/service`;

 The ID

-is the identifier for this FactCollector
+is the identifier for this Integration

 SCOPE

-The FACT_REF_SERVICE
+The SERVICE_FACT_REFERENCE

 constant is a string that represents a complete fact reference in the